-Microsoft has released an interesting new tool for Office 2013/2016 which promises to be a major improvement on current ‘speech to text’ options.
-Most media have just reported Microsoft’s hype, we’ve actually tested Dictate and here’s what we’ve found.
+Microsoft released an interesting new tool for Office 2013/2016 which promised to be a major improvement on current ‘speech to text’ options.
+Most media have just reported Microsoft’s hype, we actually tested Dictate and here’s what we’ve found.

 Dictate is a Microsoft Garage tool, which means it’s ‘trial balloon’ for something that may, or may not, make it into fully released product.
-It seems quite stable for a Garage project, though it has some understandable curiosities.
+Alas, it’s now been removed.

-It works with Word, PowerPoint and Outlook for email writing in Office 2013 and Office 2016.
+It worked with Word, PowerPoint and Outlook for email writing in Office 2013 and Office 2016.

 A good, close and clear microphone is essential to getting speech recognition to work well.
 Setup and check your microphone.
 Go to Control Panel | Speech Recognition | Set up microphone.
 An inbuilt microphone usually isn’t enough for dictation.
 You’ll get better results with a headset microphone and in a quiet location.

 Unlike some speech-to-text systems, Dictate/Cortana doesn’t have a ‘training’ mode.
 That lets the software get better at recognizing your particular voice.